Toggle: English / Spanish

 - Having low levels of minerals such as potassium or calcium.

-Spasms in the calf often occur while kicking during swimming.
+Spasms in the calf often occur while kicking during swimming or running.
 They can also happen at night when you are in bed.
 Upper leg spasms are more common with running or jumping activities.
 Spasm in the neck (cervical spine) can be a sign of stress.

 When a muscle goes into spasm it feels very tight.
 It is sometimes described as a knot.
 The pain can be severe.